-Examine the Exterior: Take the car outside under full, natural sunlight to give the car’s body a thorough inspection.
-Check for any signs of rust near the wheel wells, rocker panels, or undercarriage.
-Also, look for bubbles of rust forming under the paint or off-colored patches of rust that has been masked by being painted over.
+Take the car outdoors under full, natural sunlight to give the body a thorough inspection.
+Check for any signs of rust by the wheel wells, rocker panels, or undercarriage.
+Also, look for bubbles of rust forming under the paint or off-colored patches of rust that have been masked by touch-up paint.

-Match the VIN: Did you know that the engine, transmission, and rear axle all have a portion of the VIN number stamped on them?
+Did you know that the engine, transmission, and rear axle all have a portion of the VIN number stamped on them?
 This lets you easily verify that the main components of the vehicle are original.
-You should also run the VIN through a vehicle history report system and check the title history.
+Make sure these numbers match the VIN on the dashboard and door jamb plaques.
+You should also run the VIN through a vehicle history report system and check the title history and current owner.

-Check the Odometer: Lower mileage cars (under 50,000 miles) should show less interior wear.
-If the odometer states a low number, but the carpets, headliner, gear shift, show signs of usage, there’s a chance that the odometer has been illegally rolled back.
+Lower mileage cars (under 50,000 miles) should show less interior wear.
+If the odometer states a low number, but the carpets, headliner, gear shift, and radio buttons show signs of substantial usage, there’s a chance that the odometer has been illegally rolled back.

-Look for Signs of Foul Play: Welding lines/marks, mismatched metals or color shades, crooked components, and out-of-place paint could all be signs of clip jobs, in which a previous owner took parts from another car and fused them onto this classic car, making the final product inauthentic.
+Welding lines/marks, mismatched metals or color shades, crooked components, and out-of-place paint could all be signs of clip jobs.
+That’s when a previous owner took parts from another car and fused them onto this classic car, making the final product inauthentic.

-Test Drive the Car: Driving the car around town could reveal some internal issues that the car is suffering which you wouldn’t know otherwise.
+Driving the car around town could reveal some internal issues that the car that you wouldn’t know about otherwise.
 Listen for unusual sounds and feel if the car is handling improperly.
-If the current owner refuses to let you take the car for a test drive, even with him/her riding along, you should be suspicious.
+If the current owner refuses to let you take the car for a test drive, even with them riding along, you should be suspicious.

-Make Sure the Price Reflects the Value of the Car: Just because a car is old doesn’t mean it’s a classic, and just because the model is classic doesn’t mean its price should be automatically high.
-Do your research beforehand to know what a reasonable price is on the model you’re buying, taking condition and trim level into consideration.
+Not all old cars are necessarily classics, and just because the model is a classic doesn’t mean its price should automatically be really high.
+Do your research beforehand to know what a reasonable price is on the model you’re buying, taking condition, mileage, and trim level into consideration.